This is part 11 of a test of the Sony 12-24 mm f/4 FE lens. The test starts here.

 I agreed to do it anyway.

 ISO set to 200 to keep the shutter speed up.
 Shutter set to EFCS for both cameras, which meant it really was EFCS for all the pictures with the Sony, and was EFCS at the narrower apertures for the GFX.
 Exposure compensation set to zero.
 Manual focusing in both cases.
 Four shots at each setting and I picked the best one.
 They were all about the same, actually.
 2-second self-timer used in both cases.
-Arca-Swiss C1 cube on RRS sticks.
-Focus was in the center of the image, and all images were refocused at each aperture.
+Arca-Swiss C1 Cube on RRS sticks.
+The focus was in the center of the image, and all images were refocused at each aperture.
 Tripod and head were not moved between series.